emiljdd/Tweepy-SparkTwitterI/README.md

 ### Step 5

-At this point open a second terminal window and go the directory that contains the TweetRead.py file and type:
+Here, we will open a second terminal window and go the directory that contains the TweetRead.py file and type:

                   python3 TweetRead.py > tweet_data2.txt

 This will start listening on the defined port and output the collected tweets to a text file called tweet_data.txt.
-Once TweetRead.py is started enter the next command in the Jupyter notebook to start the SparkContext session.
+Once TweetRead.py is started, enter the next command in the Jupyter notebook to start the SparkContext session.

                   ssc.start()

-At this point tweets are being read and collected into the output file .
+At this point tweets are being read and collected into the output file.

 ### Step 6